Home / A summary of ACM production in Australia

 The Australian use of asbestos in friction materials for brakes and gasket sheeting continued until it was phased out before the national ban and complementing import prohibition became law, on 31 December 2003.

-Hardie’s began producing non-ACM products in the 1960s, using materials such as cellulose as an alternative binder to asbestos.
+Hardie’s began developing asbestos-alternative products in the 1960s, using materials such as cellulose as a binder.
 The market names of some asbestos products, particularly fibre-cement sheeting and bituminous paints, were retained by different manufacturers although they are now made with asbestos-alternative materials.

 Some products, particularly insulation and bituminous materials, were produced and sold in Australia by local companies under licence from the original overseas owners.
 The names of these actual products were often the same as that sold overseas, or under a local brand name.
 Imported products marketed in Australia are referenced in relation to the overseas manufacturer and/or brand name.

-ACM were used extensively across a wide range of industry, trades and government services, including but not limited to: building/construction, railways, electrical and power station infrastructure, Defence Forces, telecommunications, boilermaking, plumbing, water and sewerage infrastructure, agriculture, automotive, shipbuilding, carpentry, flooring, lagging/insulation and the sheet metal industry.
+ACM were used extensively across a wide range of industry, trades and government services, including but not limited to: building/construction, railways, electrical and power station infrastructure, fire protection, Defence Forces, telecommunications, boiler making, plumbing, water and sewerage infrastructure, agriculture, automotive, plant and machinery, shipbuilding, carpentry, flooring, lagging and other insulation, and the sheet metal industry.